jzovvo/css-gum/README.md

 ## Support

-If `css-gum` has helped stretch your designs as smoothly as chewing gum, consider buying me a coffee☕ Your support keeps this project sticky and helps it grow even more elastic🍬
+If `css-gum` makes your design stretch like gum with perfect elasticity, consider buying me a coffee☕ Your support keeps this project sticky and helps it become even more flexible🍬

 [![Ko-fi](https://img.shields.io/badge/Ko--fi-Buy%20me%20a%20coffee-orange)](https://ko-fi.com/jzovvo)

 ## Not Stretching Right?

-`css-gum` not stretching smoothly in your hands?
+Is `css-gum` not stretching smoothly in your hands?
 Something feels a bit sticky?
 Don't worry, let's work together to make it more elastic 🍬

 - 🐛 [Issues](https://github.com/jzovvo/css-gum/issues)
 - 💭 [Discussions](https://github.com/jzovvo/css-gum/discussions)